ShaunHoward/eecs314_final/README.md

 *Edge detection

-This is a group project for the final EECS314 project.
+This was a final group project for EECS314, Spring 2015 at Case Western Reserve University.

 Team: